 Why is this a favorite?
 Once you reach the falls, it feels like you’ve entered another world.
 The waterfall area is an amphitheater type structure and has plenty of spots to sit, rest, and appreciate the falls.

-The Unnamed Waterfall
+The Unnamed Waterfalls

 Kayla and I, Emmy, have left this unlisted because as guides we love to guide our couples to the lesser known and off the beaten path locations.
 We love guiding couples who hire us for their elopement or anniversary celebrations to these wild locations.
 Ready to have your anniversary trip documented at one of Portland’s best waterfalls?
 We’d love to help you plan your trip!
+And answer the question to what to do for your anniversary!

 I Emmy, recently had a chance to visit a new waterfall out in the Portland, Oregon area and found this amazing hidden gem.
 While I don’t want to give away to much we’re so excited to now be expanding our Colorado Elopement photography to being Oregon elopement photographer too.
 I’m so excited to join Kayla among the amazing photographers out here in the Pacific Northwest!